If these are questions that have been niggling at you, you have come to the right place.

 Option 3: Quant – 8 minute optional break – Verbal – 8 minute optional break – IR – AWA

-You will have to make this choice on the computer in which you will be taking the GMAT at the test center just before your exam starts.
+Just before you take the test.
+You will have to make this choice on the computer in which you will be taking the GMAT at the test center.
 You will have 2 minutes to make your choice.
-If you fail to respond in the 2 minutes, by default, option 1 will be selected.
+If you fail to respond in the 2 minutes, by default, the system will select option 1.

 2. Check Points Before Registering for the GMAT